Image credit: ©️ Paarth Desai

 The reminders explain the past-due amounts and provide past-due customers with simple payment options to encourage payment.
 Email and text message reminders also offer real-time tracking capability and allow you to gauge customer responsiveness, and help improve collection strategies.

 Fostering relationships with customers and building trust in this financial climate is imperative to keeping the overall customer experience good.
-Digital payment reminders combined with the past-due payment portal is the perfect tool to encourage self-cure.
+Digital payment reminders combined with the past-due payment portal are the perfect tool to encourage self-cure.
 It empowers your past-due customers to make payments online quickly and easily.
 They can do all of this independently without needing the help of an agent.

 Download our latest Ebook here to learn more and see the rest of the results from our survey.